inter2naut/hello-world/README.md

 # hello-world
-code to great the world
+code to welcome the world
 I'm Anton from Landshut and I'm glad to be here.